RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 This OpenMM XML file defines a forcefield associated with the Fe residue.
 A list of atomtypes needs to be defined (here only a single atomtype, FEX, is needed).
 Note that an atomtype can be applied to many atoms in a residue or many residues while an atomname is unique within a residue.
 Then the extra residue needs to be defined (named "FE").
 Next we define an atom name ("FE") that points to the atom type ("FEX").
 Finally, we need to define nonbonded parameters associated with the residue and the single atom (here an Fe3+ ion is defined).
-We ignore the LJ parameters in this case which is an acceptable approximation for a fully coordinates metal ion.
+We ignore the LJ parameters in this case (epsilon=0.0 kJ/mol) which is an acceptable approximation for a fully coordinated metal ion.
 Note that we need to define both NonbondedForce and LennardJonesForce in order to be consistent with the CHARMM36 forcefield as defined within OpenMM.